zekini-com/livewire-crud-generartor/README.md

 To scaffold admin ui and authentication
 `php artisan admin:scaffold`

-To run the created migrations and access admin
+To run the created migrations
 `php artisan migrate`

+To generate a super admin
+`php artisan admin:superuser`

+To generate crud for default package tables
+`php artisan admin:crud:package-tables`

 To setup relationship mappings on a model simply go to the zekini-admin config under relationships To generate crud for a particular model.
 Simply create the migration file for that crud and migrate to the database